Tom Dennison (political boss): Final years

 In June 1932 Dennison suffered, and recovered from, a paralytic stroke.
 In August of that year Dennison and 58 of his associates went on trial for conspiracy to violate the Volstead Act.
 Tom Dennison was indicted in the liquor conspiracy case; however, the trial resulted in a hung jury and was declared a mistrial.
 That December he nearly died from pneumonia.

 In August 1933, Dennison was divorced by his 20-year-old wife, Neva Jo Truman Dennison.
 The political ticket Dennison was running was defeated in elections throughout Omaha later that year.
 Dennison and his associates were acquitted of conspiracy in January 1934.
-The following month, while visiting associates near Chula Vista, California in February, 1934, he was fatally injured in an auto accident.
-Dennison was 75.
+The following month, while visiting associates near Chula Vista, California in February 1934, aged 75, he was fatally injured in an auto accident.
+He was survived by his daughter.
+He had fathered three children with his first wife, two of whom died in infancy.
 His funeral on February 20, 1934, at St. Peter's Catholic Church in Omaha was attended by more than a thousand people, reportedly representing Omaha's business, official and sporting interests.
 One hundred eight cars made up the procession to Forest Lawn Cemetery.
 Throughout his life Dennison maintained he had no control over city politics, and repeatedly pronounced that he never hurt anyone.